OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

 • No sandboxing: the assistant has the same filesystem access as Cursor itself

-These were scoping decisions, not oversights.
+Each omission was an explicit scoping choice.
 Each one reduced complexity without reducing value for the target use case: a single user, working in a single IDE, who cares more about transparency and self-improvement than channel reach.

 Use Cases and Workflow Examples